-On a national level NL continues its participation with the Professional Competencies Review and Validation projects annually.
+On a national level NL continues its participation with the Professional Competencies where we review and validate projects annually.

-New technology has changed the landscape for Opticians... refraction has been identified as a skill that legal to perform, however the authorization or releasing of results [ corrective lens power] is not within OPTICIAN's current scope of practice.
-Suggested reading: Competition Bureau 2007 publication "Self-Regulated
+New technology has changed the landscape for Opticians... refraction has been identified as a skill that legal to perform, however the authorization or releasing of results [corrective lens power] is not within NL's Dispensing Opticians (ACT) current scope of practice.
+The optical training programs/ institutions have been directed to incorporate refracting /sight testing into their curricula.
+There has been quite a 'surge' in institutions and private colleges offering Optician programs... all must complete an 'independent accreditation' by professionals